R-E-C-A-L-L-Foundation/Autonomous-Continuous-Development-ACD-Standard-Specification/docs/TOOLS_GUIDE.md

 # ACD Tools and Examples Guide

-**Copyright (C) 2025 Timothy Deters / R.E.C.A.L.L.
-Foundation**
+**Copyright (C) 2025 Timothy Deters / The RECALL Institute for Autonomous Continuous Development**

 This document is part of the ACD Specification, licensed under the GNU General Public License v3.0.
-For commercial licensing inquiries, contact the R.E.C.A.L.L.
-Foundation.
+For commercial licensing inquiries, contact The RECALL Institute for Autonomous Continuous Development.
 Patent Pending: U.S. Application No. 63/898,838

 ---